What is a money market fund?

 Finally, you’ll want to keep an eye on the expense ratios for the funds you invest in.
-With the low expected returns, fees can eat up a large percentage of your return if you’re not careful.
-The average money market fund charged 0.12 percent in 2021, according to a report from the Investment Company Institute.
-That means you’ll pay $12 for every $10,000 you have invested in a fund.
+With the often low expected returns, fees can eat up a large percentage of your return if you’re not careful.
+The average money market fund charged 0.13 percent in 2022, according to a report from the Investment Company Institute.
+That means you’ll pay $13 for every $10,000 you have invested in a fund.
 You can find fee information in the fund’s prospectus or through your online broker.

 How to invest in money market funds

 You can purchase money market funds in a few different ways.
 You can go directly to a fund provider such as Vanguard or BlackRock, purchase them through a bank, or through your online brokerage account.
 You’ll likely have the most options through an online broker who will likely have funds available from a number of different providers.

 If you plan to invest in the funds as part of a retirement strategy, consider purchasing through a traditional or Roth IRA to limit your taxes on gains and withdrawals.

 Money market funds aren’t going to make you rich, but they will provide a small return in a low-risk way, making them a good fit for retirees and those saving for short-term goals or building an emergency fund.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.